TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-virtualwan-P2SConnectivity-tsg/content-atm-debugging-11.md

 # ATM debugging

-Client is using a ?Virtual WAN User VPN Profile?
-(GW?s FQDN of type ?wan.xxx.vpn.azure.com?),and after a fresh install of up-to-date package the client still connects to an incorrect HUB of the vWAN.
+Client is using a "Virtual WAN User VPN Profile" (GW's FQDN of type "wan.xxx.vpn.azure.com"),and after a fresh install of up-to-date package the client still connects to an incorrect HUB of the vWAN.

 This could be related with:

 1)Client?s LDNS unexpectedly mapped to a region which is closer (in terms of performances) to the P2S-GW the client is seen to be connected to

-2)A bug in the ATM profile bound to the ?wan.xxx.vpn.azure.com?
-FQDN
+2)A bug in the ATM profile bound to the "wan.xxx.vpn.azure.com" FQDN

 This basically becomes an AzureTrafficManager support case.